 These organizations have randomly planted landmines and explosive ordinances [sic] in large tracts of lands without any map indicating their locations.
 The Syrian Arab Army has taken upon itself the task of securing, diffusing, and clearing the areas of landmines to ensure the safe return of Syrians to these areas and to restore normalcy in their daily lives.”

 Non-state armed groups (NSAGs) have used landmines in Syria in previous years, but a lack of access by independent sources to territory that remains under NSAG control made it impossible to confirm new use during the reporting period.

-Between September 2015 and January 2017, Mines Advisory Group (MAG) successfully cleared 7,500 improvised antipersonnel landmines and other improvised explosive devices (IEDs) from Iraq and Syria.
+From September 2015 to January 2017, Mines Advisory Group (MAG) cleared 7,500 improvised antipersonnel landmines and other IEDs from Iraq and Syria.

 Prior to the current armed conflict, which began in 2011, Syria was last believed to have used landmines in 1982, during the conflict with Israel in Lebanon.
-Little was known about the extent of its landmine problem, but the most significantly mined areas were in the Syrian-controlled Golan Heights, in the southwest of the country, in addition to along its borders.
+Little was known about the extent of Syria’s landmine problem, but the most significantly mined areas were in the Syrian-controlled Golan Heights, in the southwest of Syria, and along its borders.

 Production, transfer, and stockpiling

 Syria is not known to have produced or exported antipersonnel landmines.